A supervised preparer is an individual who does not sign, nor is required to sign, tax returns as a paid preparer. A supervised preparer is either

 After doing the above steps, the supervisor’s information will print in the Paid Preparer section of the tax return rather than the preparer's information.

-Returns that have already been started before indicating that the preparer is supervised will not automatically reflect the change.
+Note that returns that have already been started before indicating that the preparer is supervised will not automatically reflect the change.
+Fixing this is simply a matter of refreshing the preparer code in the return.
 To refresh the preparer information in the return to reflect the change, from the Main Menu of the tax return select:

 - Personal Information